Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Motivation and Problem Formulation

+The map $\bm{\mathcal{G}}$ encodes all the statistical information we wish to reproduce.
+In a typical application, its components might include means, variances, covariances, or tail exceedance probabilities of physically relevant quantities.

-Let $\bm{A}=(A_1,\ldots,A_q)^\top$ denote the empirically observed statistics and $\bm{B}\in\mathbb{R}^{q\times q}$ a symmetric positive-definite weighting matrix (often chosen as the identity or as an inverse covariance).
-The parameter calibration task can then be written as the regularized nonlinear least-squares problem
+Let $\bm{A}=(A_1,\ldots,A_q)^\top$ denote the vector of empirically observed target statistics.
+We measure the discrepancy between the model-implied and target statistics through a weighted least-squares objective.
+Introducing a symmetric positive-definite weighting matrix $\bm{B}\in\mathbb{R}^{q\times q}$ (often chosen as the identity or as an inverse covariance of the observables) and a regularization term $\mathcal{R}(\bm{\theta})$ that enforces well-posedness, the parameter calibration task reads